Andrea M. Darcy

 4. Perspective jumping.

 When we see things from a narrow view of ‘me against the world’ we tend to always be on alert and sensitive.
 A useful life coaching technique is to learn how to switch perspective.
 Think of a situation you recently experienced where you felt very sensitive.
 What would an alien watching from above think?
 Your eighty-year old future self?
 What would the Dalai Lama suggest you do in such a situation?
+It might feel silly, but it creates distance and surprising wisdom.

-The more we judge ourselves for being oversensitive, and fight against the situations we find ourselves in, the more we seem to overreact.
-But when we start to accept situations and ourselves, a strange thing happens – we relax a little.
+The more we judge ourselves for being oversensitive, and fight against the situations we find ourselves in?
+The more we seem to overreact.
+But when we start to accept situations and ourselves, a strange thing happens.
+We relax a little.
 Suddenly we feel a bit less sensitive.

 Try the ‘worst case scenario’ trick.
 When things seem overwhelming ask, “What is the very worst thing that can happen here?
 Can I accept and handle that?”
 If yes, you’ll relax a little.
 If no, you can decide who to ask for help.